dasomai/tieunhi/README.md

 ```
 Say nothing and the bot will disappear and say ```Javis``` to summon again

-# What i will do with this chatbot in future
+# What I will do with this chatbot in the future
 ```
 Can talk with Vietnamese Southearn dialect
 Train chatbot to be more interesting with sense of humor